 Translation: We don’t have the skills, knowledge, or time to bother with a load calculation.

 “You don’t need to do that.
 We just go by what you’ve already got.
 The AC blows cold air, doesn’t it?”

 Translation: Our company is inexperienced (or willfully ignorant) when it comes to HVAC system sizing.

 Or maybe this:

 “Oh, yeah!
-Here, wait a minute.” *proceeds to measure the square footage of your living room* “Yep, just like I thought.
-A 3-ton unit is the right size.”
+Here, wait a minute.” *Proceeds to measure the square footage of your living room* “Yep, just like I thought.
+A 3-ton unit is a right size.”

 There are different types of load calculation software out there.
 However, only certain types are accredited by the Air Conditioning Contractors of America (ACCA).
 Seasoned pros will always use one of these accredited applications, and they should be able to tell you which one it is.